 Induction

-During the period under review, one executive director was appointed to the Board.
+During 2022, one executive director was appointed to the Board.
 He received a comprehensive induction, which included site visits and briefings from each member of the leadership team on the key ESG, business, people, financial, strategic, and risk issues.